Knowing how to write a paragraph (the right way) can be tricky.

 The same piece of content that earns you an A+ on your midterm would be marked as spam or deleted from a blog editor’s inbox.

 Why is that?

 Well, one reason is what constitutes a good paragraph differs from medium to medium.

 How to write a paragraph for your college professor is different than writing a paragraph for a popular blog.

 The good news?

 In this post, you’ll learn the differences.
-We’ll go over paragraph writing for the digital age, and we’ll touch on the basics you need to know for school, magazines, and such.
+We’ll go over paragraph writing for the digital age, and we’ll touch on the writing skills and basics you need to know for school, magazines, and such.